AgileTrossDev/nacap/README.md

 this collection for other particular user's to research.
 ```

 ## Launch

+Notes:
+- Must start Database to use system
+- Cahce App hard-coded to start on port 9000
+- Network Builder App hard-coded to start on port 9001
 ```
 pg_ctl -D /usr/local/var/nacap -l logfile start
 rake cache_start